GLOBAL MARKETS-Stocks take breather after January surge, Adani plunges in India

 CENTRAL FOCUS

-Next week will also feature Bank of England and European Central Bank meetings both of whom are expected to keep pushing up their rates in the coming months.
+Next week will also feature Bank of England and European Central Bank meetings, both of which are expected to keep pushing up their rates in the coming months.

 Japan's potential move away from borrowing cost suppression is also key.
 Data there overnight showed core consumer prices in Tokyo, a leading indicator of nationwide trends, rose 4.3% in January from a year earlier, marking the fastest annual gain in nearly 42 years.

-The Japanese yen JPY=EBS strengthened to 129.79 per dollar as the data reinforced market expectations that quickening inflation could nudge the Bank of Japan to move away from its ultra-easy policy.
+The Japanese yen JPY=EBS rose 0.3% to 129.86 per dollar as the data reinforced market expectations that quickening inflation could nudge the Bank of Japan to move away from its ultra-easy policy.

 "We still think the policy change is a long way off," ING regional head of research Robert Carnell said.
 "The spring salary negotiations are key to watch as wage growth is a prerequisite for sustainable inflation."

-Oil prices rose on expectations of a boost to demand from China's reopening and after the strong U.S. data.
-Both Brent LCOc1 and U.S. West Texas Intermediate crude CLc1 rose 1.3% to $88.66 and $82.03 per barrel respectively.
+Oil rose on expectations of a boost to demand from China's reopening and after the strong U.S. data.
+Brent crude futures LCOc1 rose 1.5% to $88.78 a barrel, while U.S. West Texas Intermediate crude CLc1 rose 1.6% to $82.26 per barrel.
 O/R

 World FX rates YTDhttp://tmsnrt.rs/2egbfVh